rogerding/SparkExamples/README.md

 (3) list the first hired employee's name for each dept.

-	select e.deptno, e.ename, e.hiredate from (select deptno, min(hiredate) as mindate from emp group by deptno) a join emp e on e.hiredate=a.mindate AND e.deptno=a.deptno;
+	select e.deptno, e.ename, e.hiredate from (select deptno, min(cast(hiredate as date)) as mindate from emp group by deptno) a join emp e on e.hiredate=a.mindate AND e.deptno=a.deptno;

 	select e.deptno, e.ename, e.hiredate from (select deptno, min(hiredate) as mindate from emp group by deptno) a, emp e where e.hiredate=a.mindate AND e.deptno=a.deptno;